RafhyKhan/node-bookstore/README.md

 [Check out the App Online!](https://warm-escarpment-73454.herokuapp.com/)

 ## Description
-Node BookStore is a muti-paged app consisting of authentication, backend database management, payment services, user account management, csrf tokens and many more.
-Its created with Nodejs and ExpressJs, using middleware functions and routes for pagination.
-I also used other libraries such as stripe for payment services and nodemailer with crypt for secure password resets.
+Node BookStore is a muti-paged app consisting of authentication, backend database management, payment services, user account management, CSRF tokens and many more.
+It was created with Nodejs and ExpressJs, using middleware functions and routes for pagination.
+I also used other libraries such as Stripe for payment services and nodemailer with crypt for secure password resets.